cksystemsgroup/cpcc-simulator/doc/cpcc-simulator/readme.txt

 1. Download
    --------

-Download the current simulator from http://cs.uni-salzburg.at/~ckrainer/CPCC/cpcc-simulator
+Download the current simulator and patches from http://cs.uni-salzburg.at/~ckrainer/CPCC/cpcc-simulator